Housing at the University of Georgia: Hill Community

 halls, Morris, and Oglethorpe House (named after the founder of the colony of Georgia, James Oglethorpe).
 Hill Community is on West Campus, between the freshman high-rises and Bolton Dining Commons to the west, and the main part of the UGA campus to the east.
 Morris Hall is located on Lumpkin Street near Baxter Street.

 Boggs, Church, Hill, Lipscomb and Mell Halls, collectively known as the "lower five", were built in the 1960s and are all four stories, collectively approximately 800 students.
-Hill Hall houses the University's freshman all-girl dorm, with the other buildings of Hill Community being co-ed.
+Hill Hall houses the University's freshman all-female dorm, with the other buildings of Hill Community being co-ed.
 The Oglethorpe House, nicknamed "O-House" is nine stories tall and houses residents in suites of two bedrooms and a bathroom.
 The "O-House" nickname is also applied to the neighboring Oglethorpe Dining Commons despite the lack of "House" in the official name of the dining hall.
+In January 2024, Oglethorpe House and the neighboring Dining Commons were infested with bats for over a week.
+As the University worked to remove the bats, the Georgia Department of Public Health encouraged all students living at the dorm as well as visitors and staff to take a survey assessing their exposure to rabies.

 Myers Community

 Myers Community consists of four residence halls: Mary Lyndon (named after Mary Dorothy Lyndon), Myers, Rutherford (named after Mildred Lewis Rutherford), and Soule halls.
 The Myers Community is located on South Campus.
 The Myers Quad is the space within the four halls of the community, bound by Myers Hall to the west, Mary Lyndon to the south, Soule to the east (across Sanford Drive), and Rutherford to the north.

 Soule Hall is all-female, while the other halls are co-educational.
 Myers Hall is the primary hall for the Honors Program at UGA.
 Rutherford Hall contains Franklin Residential College.
 Collectively, Myers Community houses approximately 850 students.

 During home football games, the Myers Quad is often used as a central tailgating location.
 Although the University of Georgia encourages good tailgating practices, tailgaters are often found leaving the Myers Quad as a mess, disrespecting the property.
 Tailgating at the University of Georgia, and on the Myers Quad has become like a ritual.
 Tailgaters often setup close to the dormitories found in the Myers Community.
 The noise and actions from the tailgaters is often bothersome to the highly academic students who reside in the Myers Community.

-This community is also just a short walk to Sanford Stadium, the Tate Student Center, and the Coliseum.
+This community is also just a short walk to Sanford Stadium, the Tate Student Center, and Stegeman Coliseum.